Healthcare in Norway: History and development

 After the Second World War the government of Norway decided to include national health care as one of their main focuses in the development of the welfare state.
 The state is responsible for providing good and necessary health services for everyone.
-This responsibility is divided between three levels of government: the state government, county, and local council.
+This responsibility is divided between three levels of government: the state, county, and municipality.

 The government is responsible for developing laws and passing bills, but the Department of Health and Care has the main responsibility for the daily running and operations of health politics and health services in Norway.
 In 2001 every citizen gained the right to have a permanent doctor in the area they live in.
 The city council in every county is responsible for this right, and they also initiate agreements and cooperation with the doctors.

 This improvement is one of several in healthcare that Norway has to offer.
 The various reforms share the common thread that they all came as a reaction to inefficient systems that did not take full advantage of all available resources.
 Another major reform that came in the beginning of the 21st century, was the health reform of 2002.